Keri Hilson discography

-Hilson's second studio album No Boys Allowed was released in December 2010 and debuted at number eleven on the US Billboard 200 chart and number seven on the US Top R&B/Hip-Hop Albums chart.
+Hilson's second studio album No Boys Allowed was released in December 2010 and debuted at number 11 on the US Billboard 200 chart and number seven on the US Top R&B/Hip-Hop Albums chart.
 The album's lead single "Breaking Point" only charted on the US Hot R&B/Hip-Hop Songs chart at number 44.
 "Pretty Girl Rock" was released as the album's second single and reached the top 20 in Germany and New Zealand, and the top 30 in the United States, Austria and Slovakia.
 The song received a platinum certification in the United States.
 "One Night Stand", featuring American singer Chris Brown, and "Lose Control (Let Me Down)", featuring American rapper Nelly, were released as the album's third and fourth singles, respectively.

+After a long hiatus, Hilson returned with her third studio album, We Need to Talk, on April 18, 2025.
+It was preceded by the lead single, "Bae", on March 27, 2025; it was Hilson's first single as a lead artist since 2011's "Lose Control".